juliofihdeldev/FocusAppiOS/SETTINGS_LOCALIZATION_SUMMARY.md

 ## Overview

 This document summarizes the localization implementation for the FocusZone app's Settings screen.
-The implementation provides full localization support for 5 languages: English, French, Portuguese, Italian, and Japanese.
+The implementation provides full localization support for 5 languages: English, French, Portuguese, Italian, and Japanese. **NEW: Users can now select their preferred language directly from the Settings screen.**

 ## What Was Implemented